 Next, it’s time to add the “feathers” to the dessert.
 Decorate the turkey cookies with candy corn busing candy melts to “glue” the candy corns on.

-You can also use the orange piece of the candy corn to add the nose, or try a mini orange M&M. Don’t forget the red sprinkle to finish off your Thanksgiving turkey cookies.
+You can also use the orange piece of the candy corn to add the nose, or try a mini orange M&M. Don’t forget the red sprinkle to finish them off.
 Enjoy! :)

 More kid-friendly holiday ideas:

 - Free Thanksgiving Printable Thankful Tree

 - Ice Cream Cake Pilgrim Hats